- Seville, Spain

 Program Cost

-2023 program fee TBD.
-2022 program fee $4320.
+2024 Program fee estimated $4598.
+2023 program fee $4465.
 Includes housing, meals, excursions, administrative and instructional costs, and on-site orientation.
-Program fee does not include airfare, books, insurance, local transportation and personal expenses.
+Program fee does not include airfare, books, insurance, local transportation, $500 in-state tuition, and personal expenses.

 Dates: